open-mmlab/mmcv/docs/runner.md

     self.call_hook('after_train(val)_iter')
 ```

 Other than the basic functionalities explained above, `EpochBasedRunner` and `IterBasedRunner` provide methods such as `resume`, `save_checkpoint` and `register_hook`.
 In case you are not familiar with the term Hook mentioned earlier, we also provide a [tutorial]() about it.
-Essntially, a hook is functionality to alter or augument the code behaviors through predefined api.
+Essentially, a hook is functionality to alter or augment the code behaviors through predefined api.
 It allows users to have their own code called under certain circumstances.
 It makes code extensible in a non-intrusive manner.

 ## A Simple Example

 We will walk you through the usage of runner with a classification task.
-The following code only contains essential steps for demonstration purpose.
+The following code only contains essential steps for demonstration purposes.
 Please see [the link]() for the complete code.
-The following steps are neccesary for any training tasks.
+The following steps are necessary for any training tasks.

 **(1) Initialize dataloader, model, optimizer, etc.**